 Macedonia is located on the Balkan Peninsula, north of Greece, which is a famous traveling destination.
 And I don’t know whether or not it is the fact of being in proximity to another traveling destination, or being poorly marketed, that Macedonia is less popular and hidden from anybody’s view.

 The country is a typical Balkan destination, and the only ex-Yugoslav republic not affected by the civil war in the 90’s.
 What also sets it apart is the scenic mountainous terrain, painted with canyons, lakes, lush forests and traditional heritage.
+You can enjoy nature and stay in mountains by bringing along a camping tent.
 The capital of Macedonia is Skopje, where one third of the country’s population resides.
 Relatively small, Macedonia is home to around 2 million people.
 But enough about geography, let’s talk hedonism!

 Skopje – splendid mix of the old and new